 It was believed that the Egyptian gods were an integral part of nature.
 Therefore, the Egyptians were meticulous observers of nature.
 They also used symbols to decipher the natural universe.
 For example, after accurately inspecting the frogs, they finally deduced that frogs could survive in water as well as on land.

 Here are the top 5 fun Facts About Egyptian Mythology

 Egypt has always been a fascinating land, and its history is rich and varied.
+Egypt has always been a fascinating land, and its history is rich and varied, hence the popularity of so many luxury Egypt vacations to discover everything it has to offer.
 For thousands of years, Egypt has been a land of mystery and mythology, be it the ancient Egyptian or the Pharaohs; all of them have left behind some intriguing myths and fascination for us.
 Let’s read to know more.

 #1 River Nile – No Nile, No life

 They lived on the floodplains of the River Nile that flooded every year, enriching the land with more fertility and nutrients restored, bringing abundance and better farming prospects.
 The river was also used as a major mode of transport.
 Egypt is predominantly a desert region, and the river Nile was responsible for sustaining all life living in the region.
 Apart from providing water to irrigate lands, it also offered trade and travel routes.

 Ancient Egypt became a thriving civilization thanks to the river Nile which supported a wide range of occupations and living beings.
 Ancient Egyptians cultivated wheat, beans, and cotton on the coast of the river Nile.
 The river flooded every six months annually and provided a permanent—sustainable way to keep the civilization alive.